 DAY 5: Let the Coast Awaken Your Spirit

-Your driver will do the hard work on this tour, handling the winding roads that cling to the mountainside of the Amalfi Peninsula while you enjoy the view of the Mediterranean from dizzying heights.
-Positano, your first stop, is a tiny gem of a town that clings to the side of a mountain that arises straight out of the sea.
-Take a look at the shops displaying the white linen dresses, artisan sandals, and jewelry that signal the Positano style; stroll through courtyards behind whitewashed walls where artists show their work; have a seat at a bar overlooking the blue sea and enjoy a “granite al limone,” or Italian lemon ice, made with lemons picked that morning.
-From Positano you will travel to Ravello, atop Mount Cerreto, where you will have lunch on the most spectacular panoramic terrace you have ever seen and stroll in the lovely gardens of Villa Ruffolo, home of the world-famous summer music festival.
-Wrap up the day in main town of Amalfi, where you will visit the 11th century cathedral of Saint Andrew, the patron saint of the town.
+Your experienced driver will handle the twists and turns of the winding roads of the Amalfi Peninsula while you sit back and enjoy the breathtaking views.
+In the tiny jewel of Positano, a small town that clings to a mountain rising from the sea, you will have the opportunity to take in the local style - white linen dresses, artisan sandals, jewelry - in charming courtyard markets, and the local refreshments - including true Italian lemon ice, or "granite al limone" made of fresh local lemons - at bars with terraces overlooking the sea.
+The colors are so bright and pure that you might have to pinch yourself to remember that this is real reality and not the virtual kind.
+From Positano you will be taken to Ravello, at the top of Mount Cerreto, where you will lunch at the most spectacular panoramic terrace you have ever seen, then stroll in the lovely gardens of Villa Ruffolo, home of the world-famous summer music festival.
+Wrap up the day in Amalfi, where you will visit the 11th century cathedral of Saint Andrew, the patron saint of the town.

 DAY 6: Dive into the Waters off Capri

-Your guide will take you on a walking tour of the Piazza della Signoria and its many sculptures.
-The graceful Loggia dei Lanzi houses the sculptures of Perseus Holding the Head of the Medusa, by Cellini (1554), and the Rape of the Sabine Women, by Giambologna.
-The day culminates with a private tour of the world-class Uffizi Gallery, where you can view great works of the Renaissance masters Giotto, Michelangelo, and Botticelli, then relax with a glass of prosecco on the terrace overlooking the Piazza della Signoria.
+Your private tour guide will take you on a walking tour of the Piazza della Signoria and its many sculptures.
+The graceful Loggia dei Lanzi houses the famous sculptures of Perseus Holding Medusa's Head, by Cellini (1554), and the Rape of the Sabine Women, by Giambologna.
+The tour continues with a private tour of the magnificent Uffizi Gallery, where every piece of art is a Renaissance masterpiece, followed by a glass of prosecco on the terrace overlooking the Piazza della Signoria.

 This relaxing tour begins with a drive on picturesque local roads through the world-famous Chianti region.
 Lying between Florence and Siena, and bordered on the east by the Chianti Mountains and the west by the Elsa River, this wine region boasts delightful vistas of rolling hills, cypresses, and charming villages, along with an unhurried pace of life.
 You’ll visit the celebrated Machiavelli winery for a tour of the vineyard and a sampling of several different types of local wine, followed by a sumptuous lunch in the family’s villa.
 Following this, your driver will take you to the medieval gem of San Gimignano, “city of beautiful towers.”
 In its heyday, the town boasted 72 towers.
 Now 14 remain, and, rising above Tuscany’s Elsa Valley, they give the town the appearance of a medieval dream.
 Your walking tour begins at the Piazza della Cisterna, Piazza del Duomo Collegiata, and Romanesque cathedral, and continues with a stroll along the ancient pilgrimage road, the Via Francigena.
 There will also be time to visit shops, browse the lovely Santa Fina pottery and other handmade products, and purchase some saffron, a local culinary specialty.

-Day 10: Transfer to Rome for Food and Wine Walking Tour
+Day 10: Return to Rome and a Private Walking Food and Wine Tour

-A driver will pick you up at your hotel and accompany you to Florence’s train station for the high-speed train to Rome.
-You will be met at the station by a guide who will take you on a food and wine tour of trendy Trastevere, a neighborhood across the Tiber River that is a little bit Greenwich Village, a little bit Left Bank, but mainly regular Italian - a place where Roman pappas bring their families for Sunday dinners after church and young Romans lounge in the piazzas on evenings and weekends.
+After a relaxing breakfast, your driver will pick you up and accompany you to the train station in Florence for your high-speed train to Rome.
+You will be picked up at Rome's station by a driver who will accompany you to your hotel in the historic center.
+Later that evening, you will meet a master sommelier who will take you on a food and wine tour of trendy Trastevere.
+This quintessential Roman neighborhood across the Tiber River is a little bit Greenwich Village, a little bit Left Bank, but mainly regular Italian - a place where Roman pappas bring their families for Sunday dinners after church and young Romans lounge in the piazzas on evenings and weekends.
 Your Own Italy’s four-hour food and wine walking tour presents Trastevere at night.
 You’ll sample a sumptuous blend of Italian classics like pizza and pasta, real Roman street food, less-known meats and cheeses, and amazing wine in a secret cellar – its history will blow you away.
 Few activities in Rome deliver as many hidden surprises and enchanting moments as this, in one of our favorite neighborhoods.